 A recently enacted bill, Senate Bill 1426, required law enforcement agencies to conduct an inventory of the untested rape kits in their custody and report the number to TBI by July 1, 2014.
 TBI was then to report the total number of untested kits to the legislature by September 1, 2014.

-State Representative Antonio Parkinson introduced additional legislation on January 6, 2014, that would go a step further and require all Tennessee law enforcement agencies to count the previously untested rape kits in their custody and then submit those kits to the crime lab for testing within six months of the law's effective date.
-As to newly collected rape kits, law enforcement agencies would be required to send them to the crime lab for testing within 10 business days of receipt.
+State Representative Antonio Parkinson introduced additional legislation in January 2014, which would have gone a step further and required all Tennessee law enforcement agencies to count and submit the previously untested rape kits in their custody to a crime lab for testing within six months of the law's effective date.
+As to newly collected rape kits, law enforcement agencies would have been required to send them to the crime lab for testing within 10 business days of receipt.
 The crime lab would then have six months to process that evidence.
-It is unlikely that this proposed legislation will pass as this year's state budget failed to include any funding for rape kit testing.
+This proposed legislation did not pass as the state's budget failed to include any funding for rape kit testing.

 As we have seen in the three states—Colorado, Illinois and Texas—that have enacted similar legislation, such reforms allow us to move closer to ending the backlog.
 This can happen in Tennessee, too.
 Take action today to advocate for transparency and change from our elected officials.

 |Tracking||Testing||Victim Notification||No Known Reform||Reform in Progress||Partial Reform||Complete Reform|